IgorSadoune/zcs/README.md

 ## Citation

-If you use this package in your project, please cite it:
+If you use this package in your project, please cite it using

 ```bibtex
 @software{sadoune2025zerocost,